lileddie/guest-wifi-scheduler/README.md

 # guest-wifi-scheduler
-Web-based tool that allows users to enable / disable a guest wifi network
+Web-based tool that allows users to securely enable / disable a guest wifi network.
+Written in Python.

 # Use case:
 This tool will run on a minimal server and enables any user with login priviledges to enable/disable a guest wireless network running on a Cisco Wireless LAN controller.
 Once scheduled, the user and IT team will be emailed the SSID and password.
 The password will be rolled every time.